 For many trauma survivors, hypervigilance can delay the onset of sleep.
 It can also prevent them from sleeping deeply, and can leave a person feeling unrefreshed after a night’s sleep.
 Brain research on hypervigilance and insomnia indicates that for some, a part of the brain called the insula can be overactive.
 This leads to heightened awareness of body sensations and overactivation of emotions.
 Both of these make sleep challenging.
 This research demonstrates just how valuable treatment modalities such as neurofeedback are when it comes to trauma recovery.

 Safe and Natural Treatments for PTSD/C-PTSD Hypervigilance

 The good news is that there are natural approaches to treating trauma that do not involve taking medication.
 They utilize the power and neuroplasticity of your brain to heal itself.

 One way is through EMDR (eye movement desensitization and reprocessing) therapy.
 This technique allows your brain to reorganize itself and successfully file away traumatic memories so that they are no longer distressful.

 Another method is harnessing the power of your brain through neurofeedback therapy.
-Treatment includes a therapist studying ECG readouts of your brainwaves to see how you respond to different situations, including stress.
-With their help, you can teach your brain to have different responses to stress or trauma and to heal.
+Treatment includes a therapist studying EEG readouts of your brainwaves to see how you might train your brain and your nervous system to relax.
+With help, you can teach your brain to have different responses to stress or trauma and to heal.

 Hypervigilance and trauma are intimately connected.
-While hypervigilance may be your body and mind’s natural reaction to help you cope with trauma, it’s actually a symptom of PSTD/C-PTSD that makes it hard to deal with life.
+While hypervigilance may be your body and mind’s natural reaction to help you cope with trauma, it’s actually one of the most common symptoms of PSTD/C-PTSD.
+It’s a trauma symptom makes it hard to deal with life.

 However, with professional help and PTSD therapy, you can finally be at ease.
 Please, contact me if you would like more information about non-drug PTSD treatments.